aneiriondo/ices-taf-wiki/Running-a-TAF-analysis.md

 ## Running the code

 There are three steps to running a TAF analysis.
+All these steps are contained in the function `run.analysis()`, but for the sake of explaition, we will present each in turn, before showing the two lines of code you need to run in the Rounding up section.

 1.  install all relavant packages: `install.deps()`
 2.  run the data and software boot procedure: `taf.bootstrap()`